Chicken Pastilla (Morocco)

 Steps

-• Cook the chicken in the broth (2 cups broth and 2 cups water) with the onions and spices for 45 minutes.
+• Cook the chicken in broth (2 cups broth and 2 cups water) with onions and spices for 45 minutes.

 Thicken the broth for 20 minutes after adding the eggs.

-Blanch the almonds, toast and grind them, add the cinnamon and powdered sugar.
+Blanch the almonds, toast, and grind them, adding cinnamon and powdered sugar.

-In an 11-inch round baking pan, create layers with warqa (or phyllo) dough by brushing each sheet with melted butter:
+In a 28 cm round baking pan, create layers with warqa (or filo) pastry, brushing each sheet with melted butter:

-base layer of dough, add the cream created from the thickened broth, cover with a layer of dough, add the chicken, another layer of dough, finish with the almond mix, and top with the last 2 sheets of dough.
+base layer of pastry, add the cream created from thickened broth, cover with a pastry sheet, add the chicken, another pastry sheet, finish with the almond mix, and top with the last two pastry sheets.

 Dust with powdered sugar and cinnamon before serving hot.

-The seafood pastilla (in Moroccan Arabic: بسطيلة الحوت, romanized: basṭīlat el-ḥūt) usually contains fish and other seafood, as well as shaʿīriyya (a type of wheat vermicelli).
+The seafood pastilla (in Moroccan Arabic: بسطيلة الحوت, romanized: basṭīlat el-ḥūt) usually contains fish and other seafood, along with sha‘īriyya (a kind of wheat vermicelli).

 Unlike chicken pastilla, it is not sweet but spicy.

-It is usually topped with a light sprinkle of grated cheese and some lemon slices.
+It is often garnished with a light sprinkle of grated cheese and a few lemon slices.

 This version is often served at Moroccan weddings.

-This is also made of warqa and a milk cream.
+This is also made with warqa and a milk cream.

 The Jowhara is flavored with orange blossom water and decorated with cinnamon and sugar.